Acceltra65535/ProjektGameplay/Documentation.md

 To expand on that, I developed the StoryDialogueLibrary, a scriptable system that procedurally assembles the introductory sequences for our three main characters: Elias, Mira, and Jonah.
 Each intro is made up of hand-authored dialogue beats, deliberately arranged to express character voice, emotional tone, and narrative motif.
 For example: Elias’s intro leans into themes of memory loss and guilt; Mira’s reflects her survival instincts, distrust, and sharp-edged humor; and Jonah’s explores societal amnesia and quiet philosophical unease.
 Each line in these sequences carries metadata—like speaker name, avatar ID, and camera-side placement—so we can layer in visual storytelling cues such as shifting perspectives, mirrored dialogues, and echo-like voice overlays.

 When dialogue lines include player choices, the system transitions smoothly into an interactive mode, displaying dynamically generated buttons based on DialogueChoice data.
 These choices feed directly into story flags and determine the path through future dialogue groups, creating branching interactions that feel meaningful.
 Because the entire system is data-driven and modular, we’re able to maintain a consistent pipeline from authored narrative to in-game presentation—where tone, pacing, and player interaction all work together.
 The result is a story layer that not only feels integrated with gameplay, but also preserves the distinct voice and thematic direction of each character.

+A sample dialogue script I wrote to push the story forward:

 ## Main role:Props Zijian Li